 Day 8 — Oxford

-After breakfast transfer to Heathrow Airport for individual flights back to the U.S. or travel to London for the optional extension.
-(B)
+After breakfast transfer to Heathrow Airport for individual flights back to the U.S. (B)

 Included meals are denoted as follows: Breakfast (B), Lunch (L), Reception (R), Dinner (D)